API

 API unit definition

-1 API unit = 1 HTTP request
+One API unit equals 1 HTTP request to any Safe Infrastructure endpoint.

 Enforcement behavior